 The group is also heavily involved in the desalination plant, environmental and material handling sectors.

 In one year alone, Doosan won US$800 million in orders from the United Arab Emirates for a contract to construct the Fujairah Power & Desalination Plant, and has previously built two of the 2002 World Cup stadiums and Taiwan’s high-speed rail links.

-Tim Waples, director and general manager of Doosan Industrial Vehicles UK, said: “This is a very exciting time for our organisation.
+Tim Waples, CEO of Doosan Industrial Vehicles UK, said: “This is a very exciting time for our organisation.
 This deal will give us even more opportunities to grow and develop as a business and provide our customers with a real alternative in the forklift market.”

 In 2007 the business acquired the Bobcat Utility Vehicle business for $5bn, the single largest overseas acquisition ever made by a Korean company.
 This was swiftly followed by Moxy in 2008 and Skoda Power in 2009, now part of Doosan Power Systems.

 All our European forklift trucks are currently made in Korea (Counter-Balance Trucks) and Germany (Warehouse Range and Air Cargo).
 We recently announced plans for a massive new manufacturing plant in Korea which will increase our capacity to 55,000 forklifts a year.